Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose a Modular Sofa?

-A modular sofa looks simple until you realize one wrong choice can block a walkway, dwarf a small room, or feel uncomfortable after twenty minutes.
-Some buyers need flexible seating for a growing family, some need a layout that survives frequent moves, and some just want one sofa that works for TV, guests, and daily life.
-This guide walks from room fit to comfort, materials, construction, and the last details that prevent expensive mistakes.
+A modular sofa looks simple until one wrong choice blocks a walkway, overwhelms a small room, or feels uncomfortable after twenty minutes.
+Some buyers need flexible seating for a growing family.
+Some need a layout that can survive a move.
+Some just want one sofa that works for TV, guests, and daily life.
+This guide moves from room fit to comfort, materials, construction, and the small checks that prevent expensive mistakes.

 How to Choose a Modular Sofa: Quick Answer

 1. Start with the room, not the silhouette.
-Measure the usable floor area, traffic paths, and delivery route.
+Measure walking paths, usable space, and the delivery route.

-2. Choose seat depth and seat height based on who uses the sofa most and how they sit.
+2. Choose seat depth and seat height around the people who will use the sofa most.

-3. Pick modules for your actual habits: lounging, hosting, apartment living, moving, pets, or overnight guests.
+3. Pick modules around real routines: lounging, hosting, apartment living, moving, pets, or overnight guests.

-4. Treat upholstery as a performance decision, not only a style decision.
+4. Treat upholstery as a performance decision, not just a color decision.

-5. Check the connection system, frame quality, maintenance needs, and warranty before you commit.
+5. Check the connector system, frame quality, care needs, and warranty before you buy.

-6. Buy the smallest configuration that solves today’s problem, then expand only if the brand supports matching add-ons later.
+6. Buy the smallest setup that solves today’s problem, then expand only if matching add-ons are actually available later.

 Common Modular Sofa Mistakes and Buying Risks